About this Spud Game

 Here is a game which works well for a group of 8 to 10 Scouts.
 This goes with my Classic Outdoor Games theme.
 I’m sure many of us played this as children.

-Playing games helps Cub Scouts run off energy. learn to cooperate, and understand sportsmanship.
+Playing games like this Spud game helps Cub Scouts run off energy. learn to cooperate, and understand sportsmanship.

 - One person is “It”

 - Everyone else plays for themselves

 - Each player is assigned a different number.

 - It throws the ball straight up in the air and the players run away.

 - While the ball is in the air, It calls a number and also runs away.